MmAaXx500/USBLoader/README.md

 make
 ```

-This will create the `usbloader.bin` file that you can write to a floppy and boot it.
+This will create the `build/usbloader.bin` file that you can write to a floppy and boot it.

 ```
-dd if=usbloader.bin of=/dev/fdX
+dd if=build/usbloader.bin of=/dev/fdX
 ```

 ## Emulator (Bochs)